BTQ Technologies Appoints Radical Semiconductor Founders To Advance Commercialization Of Post-Quantum Semiconductors

 Radical Semiconductor Founders Join BTQ Technologies: Sean Hackett and Zach Belateche, co-founders of Radical Semiconductor, have been appointed as advisors to BTQ Technologies.
 Anne Reinders, also previously at Radical Semiconductor, will serve as BTQ's Head of Cryptography.
 These strategic appointments aim to accelerate the company's commercialization of post-quantum semiconductor technologies.

-Reinforcing Leadership in Post-Quantum Innovation: Following its Acquisition of Radical Semiconductor, BTQ is leveraging the expertise of the Radical founders and the groundbreaking CASH architecture to deliver scalable, efficient, and secure quantum-era solutions across industries such as IoT, financial services, blockchain and government infrastructure.
+Reinforcing Leadership in Post-Quantum Innovation: Following its acquisition of Radical Semiconductor, BTQ is leveraging the expertise of the Radical founders and the groundbreaking CASH architecture to deliver scalable, efficient, and secure quantum-era solutions across industries such as IoT, financial services, and government infrastructure.

 Lionel de Saint-Exupéry Appointed as Senior Advisor : BTQ has appointed Lionel de Saint-Exupéry, Chairman of Saintex Capital Management, as Senior Advisor.
 He previously served as Vice Chairman of KGI Financial, a leading publicly listed financial holding company in the Asia-Pacific region, with total assets of over US$125 billion.
 He will provide strategic guidance on capital markets and corporate growth initiatives, bringing extensive experience in global financial leadership and investment strategy.